OpenIndustryCloud/OIC-Platform/README.md

 ## License

-This project is under the [MIT License](https://opensource.org/licenses/MIT)
+TBD: This project is under the [MIT License](https://opensource.org/licenses/MIT)